 The board has 32 (16 for the Mod.
-V775 N) channel inputs and one COM input (ECL/NIM) common to all channels.
+V785 N) channel inputs and one GATE input (ECL/NIM) common to all channels.
 The Mod.
-V775 N does not feature the ECL GATE input.
+V785 N does not feature the ECL GATE input.

-The time intervals between the input and COM signals are converted into a voltage level by the TAC sections and then are multiplexed and converted by two fast 12-bit ADC modules.
+The peak values, received from the channel inputs when the GATE input signal is active, are converted into voltage levels by the Peak Sensing sections (PEAK sections) and then multiplexed and converted by two fast 12-bit ADC modules.

-Only the values that are above a programmable threshold (see § 2.4), do not cause overflow (see § 2.5) and are not killed (see § 2.4) will be stored in a dual port data memory accessible via VME.
+Only the values that are above a programmable threshold (see § 2.3), do not cause overflow (see § 2.3) and are not killed (see § 2.3) will be stored in a dual port data memory accessible via VME.